Running the PipelineRun

 - approved

-then the user with the username “approved” will be granted permission.
+The user with the username "approved" will have the necessary permissions.

 PipelineRun Execution #